 But if you have kids in the car, you may want to just kind of be careful what they hear here.

-Like so our heads are level with each other.
+We're kissing lying down and we're kissing, like, so our heads are level with each other.

-And then it was like my neck didn't work.
+And then it was like, my neck didn't work.

 What do you mean?